ayushworks/imdb-search/README.md

 ## How is data stored in the api?

 The api uses in memory [H2 database](https://www.h2database.com/html/main.html) to store the data.
 However the entire imdb dataset is not loaded.
-Only a few titles and names are filled by the api as part of a small migration that happens on bootup.
+Only a few titles and names are loaded by api as part of a migration script that runs on bootup.

+Check `V1__create_todo.sql` for what data is inserted.

 Fetching data from  [IMDb Datasets](https://www.imdb.com/interfaces/) at runtime and storing them into a db via steaming is a different challenge that this particular project does not tackle at the moment.